Advance-VeinTech-Innovators/AGVBench/README.md

 - **Sample-level**
   - Single-sample
-    - Comparing-based
+    - Disruption-based: Flip, Rotate, Blur, Noisy
-    - Cutting-based
+    - Policy-based: AutoAug, RandAug, TeachAug, ColorEnhancement
-    - Masking-based
+    - Cutting-based: YOCO, Cutout, GridMask, RandomErasing
   - Multi-samples
     - Mixups
-  - Generating
+  - Generating (This depends on the difficulty of coding, and if it is difficult to implement, we can choose not to include it.)
     - GANs
     - Diffusion Model
 - **Label-level**